helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ## Challenge ##

-A public-body, information-rich website with diverse users from around the world, City's website attracted over 350,000 users per month.
-Last re-developed over 10 years ago, the university's website was starting to look dated.
-With limited oversight and 400+ CMS users, it had grown to 20,000 pages.
-Users came to the site looking for information to help them get things done.
-With a disorganised site structure they couldn't find what they were looking for :scream_cat:.
-The situation also didn't help the university meets its goals.
+A public institution, with a global audience, and 350,000+ users per month, City's website needed to answer users' questions, help them make decisions and help the university attract students and promote its research.
+Re-developed over 10 years ago, with hundreds of CMS users and limited oversight it had grown to 20,000 pages, with a confusing a patchy structure.
+Users couldn't find answers to their questions and the university struggled to meets its business goals via the website.

 ## My role ##

 I worked within an agile team as the sole information architect.
-I was responsible producing a new information architecture backed up by user research and with obtaining the buy-in of internal stakeholders with competing interests.
+I was responsible producing a new information architecture, backed up by user research I planned and conducted.
+I communicated the research and proposed architecture, getting buy-in from competing and diverse internal stakeholders.

 ## Approach ##